timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

     * (D) vessel design, construction, maintenance, and operation; and

-    * (E) personnel qualifications and training; and
+    * (E) personnel qualifications and training;

-  * (2) review regulations proposed under chapter 45 of this title (during preparation of the regulations).
+  * (2) review regulations proposed under chapter 45 of this title (during preparation of the regulations); and

+  * (3) review marine casualties and investigations of vessels covered by chapter 45 of this title and make recommendations to the Secretary to improve safety and reduce vessel casualties.

 * (c) MEMBERSHIP.—